garylirocks/quickrefs/azure-billing-cost-management.markdown

   - Any subscription in the same billing profile
 - Automatically apply to matching resources (no need to create any associations)
 - **Cannot** be cancelled

+## Azure Hybrid Benefit

+- For Windows Server
+- For SQL Server
+- For RHEL/Suse
+  - Bring Your Own Subscription (BYOS): you need to enable this in RedHat portal first
+  - Pay As You Go (PAYG): purchase your subscription through Azure
+  - License could be converted from BYOS to PAYG, or vice versa, without downtime
+  - Applies to VMs, VMSS, and custom images

 ## Azure Plans/SKUs